-Participation in conferences and meetings with investors and analysts.
+Participation in conferences, roadshows and meetings with investors and analysts.

-The following measures carried out in 2016 in the context of contact with investors are especially noteworthy:
+The following measures carried out in 2017 in the context of contact with investors are especially noteworthy:

-- Presentation of annual business activity and results via audioconferencing, thereby promoting interaction in the disclosure of that information; - One-on-one meetings held by invitation on the premises of investment banks, both in Portugal and abroad; - Participation in international road shows; - Meetings held on the Company's premises with investors and teams of analysts, to whom the major industrial facilities were presented.
+- Presentation of annual and biannual business activity and results via audio-conferencing, thereby promoting interaction in the disclosure of that information; - One-on-one meetings, both in Portugal and abroad; - Participation in international roadshows; - Meetings held on the Company's premises with investors and teams of analysts, to whom the major industrial facilities were presented.